z0rr0/aoapi/README.md

 This is a simple Go package for [OpenAI chat completion](https://platform.openai.com/docs/api-reference/chat/create) and image generation APIs.

-It also support OpenAI compatible [DeepSeek API](https://api-docs.deepseek.com/) with model name `aoapi.ModeDeepSeek` and URL `aoapi.DeepSeekCompletionURL`.
+It also supports OpenAI compatible [DeepSeek API](https://api-docs.deepseek.com/) with a model name `aoapi.ModeDeepSeek` and URL `aoapi.DeepSeekCompletionURL`.

 ## Test